top of page

 Our final destination was the ballroom.
 We also used the Estes Method here, and other volunteers picked up on and spoke out several interesting phrases.
 Here are some pictures of the ballroom.

 We did speak to a person who called himself Steve here.
-There were also some motion sensors set up around the outside perimeter of the dance floor, and these were lighting up, meaning something was setting them off.
+There were also some motion sensors set up around the outside perimeter of the dance floor, and these were lighting up, indicating that something was triggering them.
 I tried to get pictures of this, but none turned out because I couldn't use Flash and didn't hold the camera still long enough.
-Here is one of the motion sensors, but you really can see it going off.
+Here is one of the motion sensors, but you really cannot see it going off.

 This is how the ballroom was set up for our investigation.